prabh1601/Kafka-Archiever/README.md

 ### S3 Source Replayer</summary>

-One can use `SourceApplication` API to instantiate the retrieval object, which can be instantiated using the static `SourceApplication.Builder()` method.
+One can use `SourceApplication` API to instantiate the retrieval object, which can be instantiated using the static `SourceApplication.Builder()` builder.

 Check below sections for mandatory and optional parameters inorder to instantiate an object
 <details>